GIT-REPLAY(1) Git Manual GIT-REPLAY(1)

 valid commit, and not just an existing branch name.

---onto is specified, the update-ref command(s) in the output
+When --onto is specified, the branch(es) in the revision range

 --advance <branch>